Main Content

 John Schmitz Memorial Scholarship

-The 2022 John Schmitz Scholarship was presented to Grace Bohnenkamp by Jeff Schmitz.
+The 2024 John Schmitz Scholarship was presented to Kennett Kezar by Jeff Schmitz.

 The John Schmitz Memorial Scholarship has been established to provide greater educational opportunities for Lincoln High School graduates.